Keyner32/SuccessQuote/README.md

 </p>
 ## Motivation
  Success Q : is a application that will give you the inspiratiion to become a successful person in life.
+ Ethos is an appeal to ethics, and it is a means of convincing someone of the character or credibility of the persuader.
+Pathos is an appeal to emotion, and is a way of convincing an audience of an argument by creating an emotional response.
+Logos is an appeal to logic, and is a way of persuading an audience by reason.

 <img src ="" alt="Screenshot" width="400" height="700">
 <img src ="" alt="Screenshot" width="400" height="700">